 It does not contain any of your personal information.

 Where Can I Travel With My Passport Card?

 You can use your passport card for travel by land or sea to and from Canada, Mexico, Bermuda and the Caribbean.
 You cannot use the passport card for international air travel, nor can you use it for travel to other international destinations.
-If you plan to travel by air, you should apply for a passport book instead.
+If you plan to travel by air or wish to visit a country other than Canada, Mexico, Bermuda or one of the other Caribbean island nations, you should apply for a passport book instead.